dojo/docs/dojox/mobile/IconMenu.rst

 Using IconMenu with SimpleDialog widget
 ---------------------------------------

-This example shows a pop-up menu by using IconMenu widget with :ref:`dojox.mobile.SimpleDialog <dojox/mobile/SimpleDialog>` widget.
+This example shows a pop-up menu by using IconMenu widget with :ref:`dojox/mobile/SimpleDialog <dojox/mobile/SimpleDialog>` widget.
 You can close the dialog when selecting the IconMenuItem which has "closeOnAction:true" parameter.

 .. html ::